 In line with the school’s policy towards health related fitness, children are given daily opportunities to develop physical skills through games and gymnastic apparatus and creative movement.

-We are committed to offering all children the opportunity of engaging in physical exercise for a minimum of three hours a week.
+We are committed to offering all children the opportunity of engaging in physical exercise for a minimum of two hours a week.
 All class teachers have been trained in the nationally accredited ‘Top Play’ PE scheme.

 Key Stage 1 and 2 children benefit from participating in sporting events at both The Ashcombe and Priory Schools in Dorking and Junior children take part in the Dorking Schools Indoor Athletics and Swimming Competitions.

 We are committed to the teaching of swimming.
 All children in Years 3 and 4 have lessons taken by qualified Instructors, where they work for a series of development badges.
 Arrangements for lessons are made for older children who cannot swim 25 metres.

 Healthy attitudes toward hygiene, diet, sex, safety and interpersonal relationships are encouraged.
 The School Nurse and Dentist are also used to support teaching in these areas.